 Granted, these storefront ATMs have the advantage of allowing for larger sums of cash to be withdrawn in one transaction (albeit at a hefty cost).
 Most bank ATMs have much lower limits (e.g. €250 per transaction) so if you need a large sum you’ll need to perform multiple transactions (although I’m certain that the cost of multiple bank ATM transactions would be inferior to the cost of one Euronet transaction).

 My recommendation?
-Look for bonafide bank ATMs which will offer rates and fees at more honest rates (banks have a higher level of accountability).
+Look for bonafide bank ATMs (called bancomat in Italian) which will offer rates and fees at more honest rates (banks have a higher level of accountability).

 In Riomaggiore there are two bank ATMs:

-In Manarola,you’ll find a CARISPEZIA bank ATM on the main street (via Discovolo).
+You’ll find a CARISPEZIA bank ATM on the village’s main street (via Discovolo).
 When you exit the tunnel from the train station, make a right and walk a few meters up the main street.
 You’ll see the ATM on your right.

 Monterosso has a total of three bank ATMs: